 Classes are held in the reading room of the Moravian Archives, located at 41 W. Locust Street, Bethlehem, Pennsylvania.
 During the course of the seminar the reading room will be closed to all other researchers.
 The Archives is located on the north campus of Moravian College.

-The fee for the script course is $785.00 and includes the following instructional materials
+The fee for the script course is $1,300.00 and includes the following instructional materials:

-The deposit will be fully refunded towards cancellations prior to May 1, 2019.
-For cancellations made between May 1 and May 21, 2019, we will return $50.00 of the deposit.
-The deposit for the course is non-reimbursable for cancellations after May 21, 2019.
+The deposit will be fully refunded towards cancellations prior to May 1, 2023.
+The deposit for the course is non-reimbursable for cancellations after May 1, 2023.

 Housing costs are not included.

-There are various hotels, airbnb’s, and guest houses in the Bethlehem area.
-All German Script attendees are eligible for housing at Moravian College.
+There are also various other hotels, airbnb’s, and guest houses in the Bethlehem area.

 Registration for housing is separate, see above.